ssauma/WebViewCapture/README.md

 ## License

-WebViewCustomFont is available under the MIT license.
+WebViewCapture is available under the MIT license.
 See the LICENSE file for more info.